ibm-cloud-docs/Registry/registry_security_enforce.md

 With IBM Container Image Security Enforcement (beta), you can verify your container images before you deploy them to your cluster in {{site.data.keyword.containerlong}}.
 You can control where images are deployed from, enforce Vulnerability Advisor policies, and ensure that [content trust](registry_trusted_content.html) is properly applied to the image.
 If an image does not meet your policy requirements, the pod is not deployed to your cluster or updated.
 {:shortdesc}

 IBM Container Image Security Enforcement retrieves information about image content trust and vulnerabilities from {{site.data.keyword.registrylong}}.
-You can choose to block or to allow deployments for images that are stored in other registries, but you cannot use vulnerability or trust enforcement for these images.
+You can choose to block or to allow  deployment of images that are stored in other registries, but you cannot use vulnerability or trust enforcement for these images.

 ## Installing Container Image Security Enforcement in your cluster